inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 In INET, several modules...

-In INET, various modules (such as hosts and policy submodules) can add a VLAN tag request to packets.
+In INET, various modules (such as apps, interfaces and policy submodules) can add a VLAN tag request to packets.
 The actual VLAN tag is then added by a 802.1q submodule (:ned:`Ieee8021qProtocol`).
 Its possible that a VLAN tag request is added in one network node and the VLAN tag is added in another (e.g. an app in a host adds request, the 802.1q submodule in a switch adds tag).

 .. **TODO** example for this process somewhere (for example, host's app adds request, connected switch's 802.1q module adds tag)